Interested in pursuing the certificate? Submit the Five College Native American and Indigenous Studies Certificate Student Interest Form online.

 No application is necessary prior to beginning the certificate, but a student's program must be approved by the program advisor from her or his campus.
 At least seven courses are required for completion of the Five College Certificate in Native American Indian Studies: a foundation course plus six additional courses, with no more than three of the seven courses from a single discipline.
 Requirements are as follows:

-- When you complete your courses, please fill out the Application for Certificate and submit it by April 15 to Nate Therien, Five Colleges, Inc., 97 Spring Street, Amherst, MA 01002-2324, (413) 542-4000.
+When you complete your courses, please fill out the Application for Certificate and submit it by April 15 to Nate Therien, Five Colleges, Inc., 97 Spring Street, Amherst, MA 01002-2324, (413) 542-4000.

+NOTE: This information describes the certificate offered through the Five College consortium.
 UMass Amherst also offers a certificate of Native American Indian Studies (requirements differ slightly).
-Students enrolled at UMass Amherst may choose to pursue either or both certificates.
+Students enrolled at UMass Amherst may choose to pursue one or both certificates.